Kekelii/simpleCRUD-/README.md

 npm install

 Database Configuration
-You need to provide your MongoDB cluster password as an environment variable named dbPassword.
+You need to provide your MongoDB cluster password as an environment variable named dbPassword and a mongodb url in the '/db/db_connection' file.
 You can also specify the port for the server to listen on by setting the PORT environment variable.
 By default, the server will listen on port 3000.
 Example: